 Remember this when selecting designs.
 From plains through prints to embossed patterns and even embroidered varieties, choices are based strictly on individual appearance and physique.
 Why not try different styles too?

 One must invest time in making wise choices that are suitable both outwardly visually and comfortably wear-wise because wedding photos remain part of cherished memories shared amongst future generations.
-Imagine one man showing these pictures proudly, wearing traditional clothing commonly associated with India, such as classic menswear pieces, including graceful sherwanis and elegantly designed kurtas!
+Imagine one man showing these pictures proudly, wearing traditional Indian clothes commonly associated with India, such as classic menswear pieces, including graceful sherwanis and elegantly designed kurtas!

 Fabric Material Used